 (44) A student will not be permitted to add units to their enrolment in a study period after the census date for that study period has passed.
 In cases where special circumstances, which were beyond the student's control, prevented the student from properly enrolling, the Director, Student Experience Team may consider retrospective enrolment if the student can demonstrate that a lack of enrolment in that study period would cause them to suffer a significant disadvantage.
 Approval is not automatic and will be subject to the following:

 (45) A student may withdraw from a unit until the last day of that study period, subject to the following provisions:

 (46) Commonwealth Supported Students will incur the full financial liability for the unit if the variation request to withdraw from the unit is submitted after the census date for the study period has passed.
-Fee Paying students will incur the financial liability applicable under the University tuition refund rules current at the time the variation request to withdraw from the unit is submitted.
+Fee Paying students will incur the financial liability applicable under the University Refund and Remissions Policy and Procedures current at the time the variation request to withdraw from the unit is submitted.